rtahboub/blog/_posts/2018-01-01-writing-customized-parser.markdown

 # The AstBuilder

 The [AstBuilder][AstBuilder] in Spark SQL, processes the ANTLR ParseTree to obtain a Logical Plan.
 I copied this file into my project and renamed it as [MyAstBuilder][MyAstBuilder].
 I only needed to update [withJoinRelations][withJoinRelations] method to handle the KNN join type and implement [visitSpatialpredicated][visitSpatialpredicated] for the [spatialpredicated][spatialpredicated] rule I added to the grammar file.
-Furthermore, I defined an operator named [SpatialJoin][SpatialJoin] and a dummy prdict to model [PredKnn][predknn].
+Furthermore, I defined an operator named [SpatialJoin][SpatialJoin] and a dummy prdicate to model [PredKnn][predknn].

 # A Small Test
 Finally, inside the main, I print the optimized plan for the KNN join query.